Minimum Thermal Insulation Values

 In all new construction, chimneys of naturally aspirated fuel-fired appliances shall remain in the building envelope before exiting through the roof.

-For more information on the EnerGuide Rating Service, visit the Natural Resources Canada website
+For more information about the EnerGuide Rating visit the Natural Resources Canada website

-For information about rebates, contact Energy Solutions Centre, Canada Mortgage and Housing Corporation or click here.
+For information about rebates, see yukon.ca/good-energy, administered through the contact Government of Yukon’s Energy Branch.
+Also visit Canada Mortgage and Housing Corporation for additional resources.